-Canadian generally accepted auditing standards require us to discuss fraud risk with the Council on an annual basis.
+Canadian generally accepted auditing standards require us to discuss fraud risk with the Committee on an annual basis.
 We have prepared the following comments to facilitate this discussion.

-Required Discussion BDO Response Question to the Council Details of existing oversight processes with regards to fraud.
-Through our planning process, and based on prior years' audits, we have developed an understanding of your oversight processes including: Annual Audit Committee meeting with management to discuss fraud; Discussions at regular Council meetings and our attendance at some of those meetings; Review of related party transactions; and Consideration of tone at the top.
+Required Discussion BDO Response Question to the Committee Details of existing oversight processes with regards to fraud.
+Through our planning process, results from prior years' audits and based on our discussion with management and the Audit & Finance Committee, we will develop an understanding of your oversight processes including: Fraud discussion between management and Audit & Finance Committee; Review of related party transactions; and Consideration of tone at the top.
 Are there any new processes or changes in existing processes relating to fraud that we should be aware of?
 Knowledge of actual, suspected or alleged fraud.
 Currently, we are not aware of any fraud.
 Are you aware of any instances of actual, suspected or alleged fraud affecting the City?

-Refer to Appendix F for our considerations of possible fraud and illegal activities during the performance of our audit.
+Refer to Appendix G for our considerations of possible fraud and illegal activities during the performance of our audit.